Auxilians and Volunteers

 Iowa Hospital Auxilians and Volunteers

-There is no charge to join the Iowa Hospital Auxilians and Volunteers personal membership group.
+Joining the Iowa Hospital Auxilians and Volunteers personal membership group is free.
 Click here to join.

 The Iowa Hospital Association appreciates everything auxilians and volunteers do to help Iowa hospitals.
-Contact Pam Gridley, 515-288-1955, or the Iowa Hospital Auxilians and Volunteers board of directors for help with auxilian and volunteer issues.
+Call Pam Gridley at 515-288-1955 for help with auxilian and volunteer issues.

 Iowa Hospital Auxilians and Volunteers board of directors

-• President – Kirsten Heerdt, Volunteer Services Coordinator, Henry County Health Center, Mt.
-Pleasant
+• President – Kirsten Heerdt, Volunteer Services Coordinator, Henry County Health Center, Mount Pleasant

-• Secretary - Bailey Clubb, Manager of Volunteer Services and Committees, Clarinda Regional Health Center, Clarinda
+• President-elect – Bailey Clubb, Manager of Volunteer Services and Committees, Clarinda Regional Health Center

-• Director - Jamie Henley, Director, Volunteer Services, Mercy Medical Center, Cedar Rapids
+• Secretary – Jamie Henley, Director, Volunteer Services, Mercy Medical Center, Cedar Rapids

-• Director - Vickie Newell, Manager, Volunteer Services, Marey Greeley Medical Center, Ames
+• Director – Vickie Newell, Manager, Volunteer Services, Mary Greeley Medical Center, Ames

-• Director - Melinda Pitt, Volunteer Services Manager, Waverly Health Center, Waverly
+• Director – Melinda Pitt, Volunteer Services Manager, Waverly Health Center

 • Staff liaison – Pam Gridley, Vice President, Corporate Relations, Iowa Hospital Association, Des Moines

-Patient safety is a top priority for all hospitals.
-12 years ago, Volunteer Services at Mary Greeley Medical Center in Ames, Iowa set out on a journey to make a positive impact on this very important initiative.
-After attending a national conference and listening to a presentation on new and innovative volunteer programs, we felt the volunteer Patient Safety Program was just what we were looking for.
+Patient safety is a priority for all hospitals.
+Twelve years ago, Volunteer Services at Mary Greeley Medical Center in Ames set out to positively affect this critical initiative.
+After attending a national conference and listening to a presentation about new and innovative volunteer programs, we felt the volunteer Patient Safety Program was just what we were looking for.

-• Help maintain progress already made with fall reduction.
+• It helped support progress already made with fall reduction.

-• Engage our volunteers in patient safety and provide meaningful and gratifying volunteer work.
+• It provided meaningful and gratifying volunteer work.

-Volunteers visit patients identified as being at an increased risk for fall.
-They have set criteria they are looking for when they enter a room, and if any criteria are not in compliance, volunteers are trained on how to correct it.
-Criteria includes:
+Volunteers visit patients identified as being at an increased risk for falls.
+They have set criteria they are looking for when they enter a room; if any requirements are not in compliance, we have trained the volunteers to correct them.
+Criteria include:

-• For appropriate patients, is bed/chair alarm on and activated?
+• Is the bed/chair alarm on and activated if needed?

 • Is the call light within reach?